EnzymeAdvG/ureyes/README.md

 node-red -u ureyes
 ```

-This will open a browser page in the localhost:1880 by default where you will be able to see the flow.
+This will open a browser page in the localhost:1880 where you will be able to see the flow.

 In order to bring it to a productive scenario a couple more pieces of software are needed:
   - IBM Cloudant